intel/crypto-api-toolkit/README.md

 - Intel(R) SGX software components
   -  The SDK, driver and PSW can be downloaded and installed from <a href=https://download.01.org/intel-sgx/latest/linux-latest/distro>Intel SGX Linux 2.19.100.3</a> or can be built from the source from https://github.com/intel/linux-sgx.
 In-kernel versions of the SGX driver can also be used (from Linux kernel versions 5.11).
-  - Intel(R) SGX SSL - The current release of CTK automatically builds and installs Intel(R) SGX SSL with OpenSSL version 1.1.1t if not installed already.
-Alternatively, it can be built from the source and installed from https://github.com/intel/intel-sgx-ssl.
+  - Intel(R) SGX SSL can be built and installed from the source (https://github.com/intel/intel-sgx-ssl).
 CTK has been validated with Intel(R) SGX SSL built with OpenSSL version 1.1.1t without mitigation and with All-Loads-Mitigation for CVE-2020-0551.
   - (For DCAP support) The latest version of DCAP binaries and driver can be downloaded and installed from https://download.01.org/intel-sgx/ or built from the source from https://github.com/intel/SGXDataCenterAttestationPrimitives.

 > **NOTE** This version of CTK is configured to build with, and validated against Intel SGX SDK v2.19.100.3 and SGX in-kernel driver part of Linux kernel v5.18, and SGXSSL binaries without mitigation and with All-Loads-Mitigation for CVE-2020-0551.